mariaabas/learn-bot/README.md

 # learn-bot
-Bot for Telegram using node.js
+:speech_balloon: Bot for Telegram using node.js